Supplier Transaction Runs

 These fields define which supplier records are pulled into the file.

-• Transaction Type: If your community utilizes multiple integration schemas, select the specific data format required by your ERP.
+• Version Control: If your community utilizes multiple integration schemas, select the specific data format required by your ERP.
+Note: Existing Transaction Runs will retain the customer's current version.

 Best Practices for Automation